CoBrALab/MTR_processing/README.md

 # **What is Magnetization Transfer Imaging (MTI)?**

 Magnetization Transfer (MT) is an MRI technique that allows for an estimation of myelin content.
-The Magnetization Transfer Ratio (MTR) in particular is a semi-quantitative measure of myelin concentration, meaning that it indicates the relative myelin content but doesn’t have a direct biological interpretation.
+The Magnetization Transfer Ratio (MTR) in particular is a semi-quantitative measure of myelin concentration, meaning that it is an estimate of relative myelin content.

 Although there exist other MRI techniques for imaging myelin, MTR has previously shown a reasonable tradeoff between specificity to myelin and a straightforward implementation, requiring only a simple calculation of the ratio between two images, one with a MT saturation pulse and one without.